maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

 This section is going to cover creating the simplest piece of cloud infrastructure - a resource group.
 A resource group is an entity which holds references to all of the resources we create, such as VMs, CosmosDB instances, etc. You can read more about Resource Groups in [Terraform's excellent documentation](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html).

 1. Create a terraform file in your working directory: `main.tf`.
 For this tutorial, we'll be making all of our changes within this file.
 2. We're going to use Azure for this tutorial, so we start by configuring the Azure provider, which is the client library we'll use to interact with the Azure cloud platform.
-We'll pin the resource manager to a specific version.

 Terraform files are written in the HashiCorp Configuration Language (HCL).
 Blocks, such as this [provider block](https://www.terraform.io/docs/configuration/providers.html), are the main unit of HCL.
 This particular block declares the provider and the version of the provider, which will be used throughout your terraform project.
 ```